-Common reasons for a photo not being used include:
+Some of the common reasons for a photo not being used include:

-Again, we are always happy to discuss any questions you have, so feel to email us at email@example.com.
+Again, we are always happy to discuss any questions you have, so feel free to email us at email@example.com.

 We're always looking for submissions from freelance writers and photographers.
 Check out our pitch guidelines.